Dose of Reality: Opioids Treatment and Recovery

 414-672-3801

-Regional opioid treatment centers provide medication-assisted recovery using buprenorphine or naltrexone.
-We provided grants to these regional opioid treatment centers to ensure their services are accessible to all state residents.
+Regional opioid treatment centers provide buprenorphine or naltrexone.
+We issued grants to these regional opioid treatment centers to ensure their services are accessible to all state residents.

 Family Health La Clinica